trainingnns/trainingnns.github.io/README.md

 Once you are familiar with the basics of Python and some command line, you are ready to dive into training neural networks.
 Fortunately there are very powerful open source tools (python libraries) that make training neural networks easier than ever.
 These tools are called deep learning frameworks and the most popular ones are [Tensorflow](https://www.tensorflow.org) and [PyTorch](https://pytorch.org).
 We talk about them in [Section 6](#dl_frameworks).

 After choosing your preferred deep learning framework, you are ready to explore the tips and tricks in training neural networks.
 You can find more on this in [Section 7](#train_nns).
+If you are getting started with research in deep learning you may particularly benefit from [Section 8](#resexp_nns), where we give tips and resources for research experiments with neural nets.
+[Section 9](#data_an) touches basic tools for data analysis, which are often handy in many neural network experiments and applications.

+Finally, we link some online courses that teach deep learning in [Section 10](#dl_courses).

 # Table of Contents
 1. [Math Background](#math_background)